 Scott Conant Bio

-Scott Conant brings a deft touch and an unwavering passion to creating singular dining experiences with soulful food and a convivial atmosphere.
-His career spans nearly 30 years and includes multiple restaurants, an enthusiastic following of fans and an ever-expanding brand.
-He has established himself as one of the country’s top chefs and restaurateurs.
+Scott Conant brings a deft touch and unwavering passion to creating soulful food in a convivial atmosphere.
+With a career spanning more than 34 years and an ever-expanding brand, Conant has established himself as one of the world's leading chefs.

-A graduate of The Culinary Institute of America, Scott broke out onto the restaurant scene in his 20s, running the kitchens of famed Italian spots such as il Toscanaccio, Chianti and City Eatery, which earned glowing reviews under his leadership.
+A graduate of the Culinary Institute of America, Conant built a reputation for outstanding leadership and culinary creativity early in his career, running the kitchens of famed Italian spots such as il Toscanaccio, Chianti and City Eatery, all of which earned glowing reviews throughout his tenure.

-As Scott continues to embark on new opportunities, he looks forward to sharing his enduring philosophy: Savor the pure pleasure of food, down to its last taste.
+As chef Conant continues to embark on new opportunities, he looks forward to sharing his enduring philosophy: savor the pure pleasure of food, down to its last taste.